 - providing businesses with options to fill positions through international and interstate skilled migration programs

 - engaging with qualified overseas students to encourage them to live and work where they've studied.

 Factory and office rents are among the least expensive in Australia.
 Industrial land is well-located and inexpensive, with superb access to road, rail, air and port facilities.
 Real transport advantages include the new Adelaide International Airport and new Adelaide-Darwin rail link, the nation's logical distribution point for 85% of Australia's population.
 Our telecommunications infrastructure is world class.

-For more information on the benefits of doing business in South Australia visit the Investment Attraction South Australia website.
+For more information on the benefits of doing business in South Australia visit the Invest South Australia website.